 At Least One Hospital is Accredited by Joint Commission: No, but Physicians Regional is 14 miles away in Naples and is accredited.
 It is also a Distinguished Hospital for Clinical Excellence.

 Public Transit: Yes, provided by LeeTran, but it is limited with just a handful of stops in town.

 Public Library: Yes

 College Educated: 34%

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: The area is susceptible to hurricanes and was struck by Irma in 2017.
 In 2022, Ian brought significant flooding and wind damage.
 The city continues to recover and rebuild.

-Notes: The city is racially diverse and has grown by 20% within the last decade.
+Notes: The city is racially diverse and has grown by 19% within the last decade.
 Some people say that Bonita Springs is a little snobby.